avalon60/ctk_theme_builder/docs/UserGuide-2.0.md

 #### Listener Timeout
 When this occurs, the *Control Panel* cannot communicate with the *Preview Panel*, leaving it in a "zombie" state.
 This should be rare, unless you keep attempting to launch the application whilst another instance of it is already running.

 Depending on your operating system, this means that you will need to use xkill, Task manager etc,  to kill the panel.
+This is fixed in the next release.

+#### CTkScrollableFrame & CTkTabview Preview Updates
+There is a bug wherein changes to CTkFrame border_color or fg_color properties, is not cascaded to either CTkScrollableFrame or CTkTabview widgets in the _Preview Panel_.
+This is fixed in the next release.
+In the meantime, as a workaround, you can use the _Refresh_ button to force an update to these widgets.

 #### Copy / Paste
 Linux users should be aware that by default the clipboard contents are emptied if the application is closed.
 However, there are tools, such as *Clipboard Manager*, which can prevent this.